bigeasy/cadence/diary.md

 ### Assume Serial Error

-Instead of assuming parallel errors because Cadence encourages parallelism, assume serial errors because Cadence discouranges parallelism, or rather, I don't use it much, it is much easier to think in serial.
+Instead of assuming parallel errors because Cadence encourages parallelism, assume serial errors because Cadence discourages parallelism, or rather, I don't use it much, it is much easier to think in serial.

 Couldn't we determine, by the number and nature of callbacks, if we should catch